V3R v1.4 — What's New

 Page switches and file loads reset matte properly

 Lamination settings, matte uniforms, and burn-back masks are now flushed cleanly on every PDF reload and page switch.
-Previously, residue from a laminated page could carry over and tint the substrate of an unrelated file or page until you toggled lamination off and on again.

 All Layers toggle